TheRiver/cleaning-assignment/README.md

 of means grouped by the subject the data was collected from, as well as the activity that subject was performing at the time.

+This code and github repository are part of the coursework requirement for the *Getting and Cleaning Data* class on coursera.
+The code is licensed under the MIT license.

 ## Files distributed with this assignment

 1. *README.md*, which is this file, and describes how to run the code, as well